 Would be possible for lighty to use custom error pages according to fastcgi error codes?

-Updated by oschonrock over 12 years ago
+Updated by oschonrock about 16 years ago

 after looking into this further, this is not a reasonable request. lighty just passes whatever the fastcgi process generates to the browser client.